Interested in applying to the Premedical Program at Harvard Extension School? We accept applications each year between January 10 and April 10.

-- Be able to demonstrate achievement in your past academic pursuits and an interest in the healthcare field.
+- Be able to demonstrate achievements in your past academic pursuits and activities that demonstrate your interest in the healthcare field.

 - Be in good academic and financial standing with Harvard University, with no disciplinary or administrative procedures pending (applies to current or former students only).

 - Be a US citizen or permanent resident.
 We are not able to accept international students.

 - Prove English proficiency.
 If your native language is not English and you have not earned a high school, bachelor’s, or graduate degree (master’s or doctorate) from a college or university in the United States, Australia, Canada, New Zealand, Republic of Ireland, or United Kingdom, you’ll need to submit a satisfactory English proficiency test score.
 Read more about the English Proficiency Requirement for Registration and review the list of acceptable exams and scores.

 The application period is open from January 10 to April 10 each year.
 You should plan to apply at least a year before applying to medical, dental, veterinary, or physician assistant/associate school.

 To start the application process, you’ll need to:

 - Create a MyDCE student account.
 Already have one?
 Move to step 2.

 - Next, access the application portal through MyDCE by logging in using your Harvard Key.
 Select the Premed Pgm Application icon under your name at the top of the homepage.

 A complete online application includes the following: